Chirag971/curdinjava/README.md

-This Repo...  is Java EE web application used . which technology of this project..
+This Repo...  is Java EE web application used . which technology  use of this project..
 1. java EE
 2. jsf
 3. jpa